Rumour has it that she’s weird because she travels solo.

 Truth is, you only feel your friend’s weird for travelling solo because you don’t have OTHER friends doing it.

 By the way, in case you wonder, your “weird, solo-travelling friend” doesn’t mind that you find her weird for travelling solo.
 She’ll simply laugh it off.

 Here are 2 female travel bloggers (from Singapore) I’ve acquainted and I know they travel solo: Brooke of Roamscapes (wonderful travel writer who also takes awesome photos, she’s even been to Mongolia and North Korea!), Xin En of Koala Travels The World (long-term traveller, been on the road for 22 months already!).
-A few more I have yet to say hi to: The Wandering Wasp (friend’s sister, travelling the world solo on a Vespa), The Occasional Traveller, and I have actual friends that travel solo and are not bloggers!
+And I have actual friends that travel solo and are not bloggers!

 3. She’s anti-social & hates humans.